-Because of this, ahem, love, I thus have certain stringent criteria when assessing any slasher film.
-Firstly, they should never take themselves too seriously; the failure of which would be overly gloomy productions like the 2009 Friday the 13th reboot.
+This love, in turn, results in me having certain stringent criteria when assessing any slasher film.
+Firstly, I strongly believe none should ever take itself too seriously; the failure of which would be overly gloomy productions like the 2009 Friday the 13th reboot.

-There should never be too much story too, esp backstories.
-After all, when a slasher’s motive is painstakingly investigated, that’s when the nail-biting goes away, yes?
+There should never be too much story too, esp sympathetic backstories.
+After all, when a slasher’s motive is painstakingly investigated, the fear and horror go away, yes?

-As far as these criteria are concerned, I think Blumhouse’s Freaky score high, positively a valedictorian in many aspects.
+As far as these criteria are concerned, I think Blumhouse’s Freaky scores high, positively a valedictorian in many aspects.
 The OTP kills and the open homages aside, Freaky absolutely revels in its own hysteria.
 In other words, it doesn’t seek to reinvent or re-explore anything.
-It’s all about celebrating the best, or should I say the most atrocious, of the genre.
+It’s all about celebrating the best, or should I say, the most atrocious aspects of the genre.

-I’d add that Kathryn Newton and the other cast members threw in wickedly enjoyable performances too; Alan Ruck seriously reminded me of one of my worst teachers.
-Lastly, a mild spoiler.
-Those who got slaughtered in this gorefest were uniformly obnoxious or horny.
+Before I end, a mild spoiler.
+Those who got slaughtered in this gorefest were uniformly obnoxious, horny, or deserving, and so there’s no grim horror for viewers.
 As wrong as that might sound by today’s standards, I think there is no truer tribute to those blood-soaked 80s classics that I so love.